 While affiliate marketing may seem like a straight and narrow road that doesn’t veer too often, it is actually the opposite of that.
-There are countless sharp curves and roundabouts that can send your efforts in the wrong direction and ultimately crashing.
+There are countless sharp curves and roundabouts that can send your efforts in the wrong direction and ultimately crash.

 Before racing into affiliate marketing, you must do plenty of research and learn from those who came before you.
 Part of this learning process is learning what not to do.

-If you are new to affiliate marketing, or just haven’t found your efforts to be very successful, read on to discover five common mistakes that new affiliate marketers make.
+If you are new to affiliate marketing or just haven’t found your efforts to be very successful, read on to discover five common mistakes that new affiliate marketers make.

 Selling Rather Than Helping

 While the word “marketing” is certainly part of the phrase affiliate marketing and an aspect of what you do as an affiliate, it is not your job to sell.
 Instead, as an affiliate, it is your job to tell people why they should be buying a product—actually selling it is the job of the sales page that consumers are redirected to if they click on your affiliate ad/link.

 When deciding whether to buy a product or not, consumers want to hear from other people about their experiences with it—this is why reviews on sites are so powerful, such as Amazon